-This lavish resort offers the finest in Southern hospitality combined with all of the excitement and energy of Music City.
+This lavish resort offers Southern hospitality with all of the excitement & energy of Music City.

 The Gaylord Opryland Resort & Convention Center is located near downtown Nashville and only eight miles from Nashville International Airport.
 With over nine acres of indoor gardens and waterfalls, three pools, and 17 restaurants, it can be a destination in its own right.
 On the other hand, its close proximity to legendary Nashville landmarks and family-friendly activities allows you to easily get out and explore, if that’s more your style.

 Where to stay?